j99thoms/smash-charts/CONTRIBUTING.md

 # Contributing

 Contributions to [The Super Smash Dashboard](https://github.com/J99thoms/Super-Smash-Dashboard) are welcome and highly appreciated.
-We value any feedback, input, or bug reports you might have.
-Even the smallest contribution counts, and we will always give proper credit and acknowledgement to your contributions.
+I value any feedback, input, or bug reports you might have.
+Even the smallest contribution counts, and I will always give proper credit and acknowledgement to your contributions.

 ## Types of Contributions